MarineRoboticsGroup/dcsam/README.md

 ### References

-We will soon be making available a technical report describing this library and our solver and providing documentation.
-For now, if you found this code useful, let us know!

 A technical report describing this library and our solver can be found [here](https://arxiv.org/abs/2204.11936).
 If you found this code useful, please cite it as:
 ```bibtex
 @article{doherty2022discrete,